stevetab03/ARCM/README.md

 between the observed discrete time series and the underlying continuous dynamics — adapted here to the multi-regime setting.

-The regime-conditional characterization is the structural innovation of ARC.
+The regime-conditional characterization is the structural innovation of ARCM.
 The full mathematical treatment is reserved for the forthcoming technical note.

 ### Layer 3 — Regime-Aware Sequential Forecasting